 The general Russian demeanor is fairly dry and serious in public or among strangers.
-You will rarely see people in public laughing heartily or expressing other outbursts of emotion, a hang over from the repressive regime during Soviet times when people kept a degree of anonymity.
+You will rarely see people in public expressing outbursts of emotion, a hang over from the repressive regime during Soviet times when people kept a degree of anonymity.
 It is usually best to try to conduct yourselves in a similar manner, especially when queuing or waiting for services.
-Otherwise you may find yourself waiting longer than is necessary.
-Russian men are often very macho in their appearance and conduct.
+Russian men are often macho in their appearance and conduct.
 Don't forget that many Russians have a strong conservative belief which is linked to the Russian Orthodox belief, so it's a good idea not to be too demonstrative until you feel you are accepted to a more intimate level.

 Russian Government Authority

-Authority: In Russia, the authorities are strong, well-resourced and are far less constrained by the answerability to 'human rights' that is common in Europe.
+In Russia, the authorities are strong, well-resourced and are far less constrained by the answerability to 'human rights' that is common in Europe.
 There are levels of authority including the Police, the Army and the Intelligence Agencies such as the FSB.
 In any situation where you are dealing with the authorities you need to do so with the utmost care, seriousness and respect.
 Agencies have the power and capacity to end any of our activities without warning or appeal.
-It is usually most effective if Sasha does all of the talking and administration while everyone else waits patiently and quietly elsewhere.
+It is usually most effective if the guide does all of the talking and administration.
 If you are undergoing personal or baggage searches at borders or airports pay attention to what is being asked of you and comply as efficiently as possible.
-It is unlikely that the officials will display any of the notions of 'customer care' that you may be used to.

-Photographs: Do not even consider taking photographs in the vicinity of any government, police, military or intelligence agency buildings or at border posts.
-If this is observed, the results may range from being forced to wait on a 'technicality' for many hours to the cancelling of the whole expedition and accusations of spying and espionage.
+Do not even consider taking photographs in the vicinity of any government, police, military or intelligence agency buildings or at border posts.

 Food and Drink in Russia

 When most people think of Russian food they picture hearty meals of meat and potatoes.
 However, Russia is quickly becoming a star on the international food scene.
 Restaurants in cities such as Moscow now serve all kinds of international dishes.
 Kasha is a staple breakfast dish with milk and oats.
 While Blini is a small pancake filled with caviar, fish and melted butter.
 There a lot of different meat pastries that are well worth a try, like Pirozhky.
 For the sweat lover, try Ponchiki – hot sugared doughnuts.
-Borscht is another Russian classic.
-This dish is a beetroot soup with meet and sour cream.
+Borscht is another Russian classic, a beetroot soup with sour cream.

 Drinking is part of Russian culture.
-However, it should be warned that alcoholism is a major problem in Russia.
 The first thing that comes to mind is vodka.
 There are many flavors and types of vodka.
 A traditional way to drink vodka is actually with pickles.
 Expect shots to be served with much more liquor than you would normally expect.
 Nalivka is another national liqueur made with fruit or berries.
 Either way, do take care when drinking.
 Do not get excessively drunk, and we advise that you do not drink on your way to higher altitudes, as this could cause problems with acclimatization.